cym13/various-tutorials/functional_programming.rst

 How would you design the add function ?

-There are two way to do it.
+There are two main ways to do it.
 Here is the first.

 .. code:: python